cemonal1/Verbfy/README.md

-# 🎓 Verbfy - Modern English Learning Platform
+# 🎓 Verbfy - Premium English Learning Platform

 ## Overview

 Verbfy is a premium English learning platform that connects students with teachers through real-time video lessons.
-Built with modern technologies and a focus on user experience, Verbfy provides a robust platform for both one-on-one lessons and group conversations.
+Built with modern technologies and a focus on user experience, Verbfy provides a robust platform for both one-on-one lessons and group conversations. **Production-ready** with full domain deployment support.

 ## 🚀 Features